MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$distinct.md

 db.collection.distinct(field, query, options)
 ```

-- `field`: The field for which to return the distinct values.
+- `field`: The field that receives the returned distinct values.
 - `query`: Optional.
 A query that specifies the documents from which to retrieve the distinct values.
 - `options`: Optional.
-Additional options for the command.
+Other options for the command.

 ## Examples

-Below are examples using the provided sample JSON structure.
+Here are examples using the provided sample JSON structure.

 ### Example 1: Find distinct categories in sales